-Many terms used in business finance are related to credit.
+Many business finance terms are related to credit.
 Add them to your business and finance vocabulary and have a leg up when you’re in the market for a business loan.

-The report includes your full credit history including payments, loan balances and open lines of credit.
+This report includes your full business credit history including payments, loan balances and open lines of credit.
 It’s used to judge your business’s risk profile.

-Your business is issued a credit score by each of the four major credit-rating firms: Dun & Bradstreet, Equifax, Experian and FICO.
+Your business is issued a credit score by each of the 3 major credit-rating firms: Dun & Bradstreet, Equifax and Experian.

-While the ranges and factors vary by firm, the scores can provide a quick overview of your company’s fundability when lenders consider your application for financing.
+While the ranges and factors vary by firm, the scores can provide lenders a quick overview of your company’s creditworthiness when you’re applying for financing.

-Small business tip: Still unsure of how your business credit report and scores affect your ability to find small business loans?
+Small Business Tip: Unsure of how your business credit report and scores affect your ability to be approved for a small business loan?
 Learn more about the ranges, factors and everything else that goes into your business credit profile.

-When securing a business credit card or line of credit, your credit limit is the maximum amount of money you’re able to take out.
+When securing a business credit card or line of credit, your credit limit is the maximum amount of money you’re able to borrow.

 Filing for bankruptcy protection is an option for small business owners facing severe financial challenges.

-It should only be considered if you’ve exhausted other options, as it will put a derogatory mark on your credit report that may impact your ability to secure future funding.
+It should only be considered if you’ve exhausted other options, as it will put a derogatory mark on your credit report that might impact your ability to secure future funding.